 I was fascinated with the frenzy that took place during the last boom and started reading up on investments, despite not having more than a few hundred dollars to my name.
 I’ve always been an entrepreneur and ultimately saw this business as something that could be a lot of fun, with unlimited potential for success, too.

 What about the Westside appeals to you most?

 I moved to Venice 13 years ago because I was drawn to the beach life and its casual yet eclectic community.
 There was an energy that was unique and inspirational.

 What are some of your core professional values?

 Trust is the main core value.
 I come from a very genuine place and I’ve been through more bizarre transactions than I could have ever imagined in the past nine years, so my experience is rich and my intentions are true to my clients’ best interests.
 My clients, colleagues and family trust me.
-It’s the anchor of a sustainable business and balanced life.
+It’s the anchor of sustainable business and a balanced life.

 How has your ability to diplomatically approach complex real estate scenarios contributed to your success?

 There is an abundance of highly successful people in this town from all walks of life, and many times, large personalities accompany them.
 My level of empathy is beyond average and I have an innate ability to find common ground with a mutually beneficial outcome.